hashedone/aoc2020.hs/README.md

-# aoc2020.hs
+# Haskell of Code 2020

-Another attempt to learn haskell, this time using Advent of Code 2020
+Another attempt to learn Haskell, this time using Advent of Code 2020